These are all the free outdoor movies in Toronto this summer

 Free outdoor movies in Toronto for 2019 are all about a shared movie-going experience that combines the fun of the theatre with the closest thing to great outdoors you'll get inside the city.

-Many outdoor film series are back this year, including the Outdoor Picture Show which is heading to Bell Manor Park for the first time this year.
+Many outdoor film series are back this year, including the Outdoor Picture Show which is heading to Bell Manor Park for the first time.
 But sadly, after a successful eight-year run, Sail-In Cinema has called it quits.

 Here's a roundup of free outdoor movies screening in Toronto this summer.